Longshan Jilin, China Travel Guide

 Longshan Park (龙山公园) is the main urban green space.
 It features walking paths, several pavilions, and views from its elevated positions.
 It is a pleasant place for a stroll, exercise, or quiet contemplation.

-The top of Longshan Park provides the best scenic viewpoints of Liaoyuan City, allowing you to observe the urban layout and the surrounding, gently rolling terrain.
+The summit of Longshan Park provides the best scenic viewpoints of Liaoyuan City, allowing you to take note of the urban structure and the surrounding, gently rolling terrain.

 Wildlife viewing is not applicable to Longshan District, as it is an urban area.